Hemit99123/stocksavvy-frontend/README.md

 - fix: (for a fix to a bug/feature not working)
 - chore: (for any other task that does not fit the other 2 categories)

 **Add all comments into the PR itself.** We will *not* accept any PRs without some sort of documentation/record of changes.
+Previously, all documentation was kept on issues.
+Therefore, if you want to look at a PR dated prior to Sunday, March 23rd, 2025 you must refer to the issues tab. **This practice is no longer in use however**.

 ### Happy Coding 🧑🏽‍💻